Frequently asked questions about torqueblade:

 Q/ Where did Torqueblade and the Torqueadian regimes come from?

 Torqueblade training has been influenced by the need for adaptability of impromptu weapons.
-It can be said that Indian club training has long incorporated this practice by increasing the size and therefore the load of the training tool.
+It could be said that Indian club training has long incorporated this practice by increasing the size and therefore the load of the training tool.
 The British military adopted these exercises in the 1800′s.